Manage job inputs

 </Warning>

-Defining a schema for a job's inputs allows you to create a custom UI for launching the job.
+Beyond filtering which inputs you expose, you can define a schema for a job's inputs to create a custom UI for launching the job.
+This presents structured fields, validation hints, and dropdowns in the launch drawer instead of freeform text entry.
 To define a job's schema, include it in the call to `launch.manage_wandb_config()` or `launch.manage_config_file()`.
-The schema can either be a python dict in the form of a [JSON Schema](https://json-schema.org/understanding-json-schema/reference) or a Pydantic model class.
+The schema can be either a Python `dict` in the form of a [JSON Schema](https://json-schema.org/understanding-json-schema/reference) or a Pydantic model class.

 <Warning>

-Job input schemas are not used to validate inputs.
-They are only used to define the UI in the launch drawer.
+Job input schemas don't validate inputs.
+They only define the UI in the launch drawer.

 </Warning>